merge-api/merge-sdk-kotlin/docs/ats/ActivitiesApi.md

 val expand : kotlin.String = user // kotlin.String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified before this datetime. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
-val remoteFields : kotlin.String = activity_type,visibility // kotlin.String | Deprecated.
+Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge after this date time will be returned. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge before this date time will be returned. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page. val remoteFields : kotlin.String = activity_type,visibility // kotlin.String | Deprecated.
 Use show_enum_origins.
 val remoteId : kotlin.String = remoteId_example // kotlin.String | The API provider's ID for the given object.